software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 8
 >
-> Create the "Sprint 1" milestone.
+> Create the "Sprint 1" milestone to group the issues of the first Sprint.

 Now that we have the "user story" label and the "Sprint 1" milestone, let's create an issue for each user story.
 Click the "Issues" tab and click the green "New issue" button on the right.
 Set the issue title as "{{site.sprint_1_user_story_1}}".
 With the description we can provide additional details if we can't fit everything in the title.
 On the right, click "Labels" and choose the "user story" label which indicates that this issue is a user story.
 Then, click "Projects" and choose the "Backlog" project.
 This will add the issue to the Backlog project.
 To specify the issue's Sprint, click "Milestone" and choose "Sprint 1".
 Finally, click the "Submit a new issue" button to create the issue.